parse-community/parse-server/.github/ISSUE_TEMPLATE/---push-notifications.md

 ### Push Configuration

-Please provide a copy of you `push` configuration here, obfuscating any sensitive part.
+Please provide a copy of your `push` configuration here, obfuscating any sensitive part.

 ### Environment Setup